Load and Explore a Dataset

 Exploratory visualizations

-These plots are not yet final presentation graphics.
+These plots are not final presentation graphics.
 Their purpose is to help us inspect the data and notice patterns worth explaining.

 Distribution of numeric features